Brake Fluid Flush

 Silicone fluids were tried for a while, but any moisture that gets into the system is not absorbed by the fluid as it is in glycol-based brake fluids.
 Hence, the water tends to form vapor bubbles as it heats up to a relatively low 212°F, or the water can freeze and cause an ice plug.
 The advantage of silicone fluid is that it will not damage paint like glycol fluids.
-Silicone brake fluid is purple.
+The silicone brake fluid is purple.

 Why is the fluid’s boiling point important?

 As you know, energy can neither be created nor destroyed.
 It can only be transferred.
 When you apply the car’s brakes, the kinetic energy of the car in motion is changed into heat energy by the pads and shoes against the rotors (discs) and drums.
 The heat then dissipates into the surrounding air.
 But under hard or prolonged braking, excess heat is also absorbed into the fluid.
 When that happens, any water in the fluid may boil making the brakes fade or even fail.

 So, even if you don’t have an ABS-equipped car, it’s not a bad idea to change your brake fluid occasionally.

 Call Layton Carcare today for a brake fluid flush at (801) 593-9200